-Recommended for all speech majors.
-Emphasis on the basic principles and skills of discussion in the small group.
-Helpful to those who may have classes or situations requiring group projects or group study.
-Consideration of and practice in informative, problem-solving and study groups.
-Examination of the effects of group dynamics, communication variables on discussion groups.
+This course is recommended for all Communication Studies majors.
+Emphasis is on the basic principles and skills of discussion in groups.
+Helpful to those who may have classes or situations requiring group projects or group decision-making.
+Study and practice in informative, problem-solving and study groups, as well as the effects of group dynamics and communication variables on discussion groups.
 Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.